VENGEAANCE/Codewars/8 kyu Fundamentals /solution58.md

 # Explanation

-Filter method returns the elements that meet the conditions
+Filter method returns the elements that meet the conditions.